General information on ranking

 Methodology

-The QS World University Rankings by Subject ranks the world’s top universities in individual subject areas, covering 51 subjects in 5 broad areas: Arts & Humanities, Engineering & Technology, Life Sciences & Medicinie, Natural Sciences, Social Sciences & Management.
-Each of the subject rankings is compiled using four sources.
-The first two of these are QS’s global surveys of academics and employers, which are used to assess institutions’ international reputation in each subject.
-The second two indicators assess research impact.
-These four components are combined to produce the results for each of the subject rankings, with weightings adapted for each discipline.
+The QS World University Rankings by Subject ranks the world’s top universities in individual subject areas, covering 55 subjects in 5 broad areas: Arts & Humanities, Engineering & Technology, Life Sciences & Medicinie, Natural Sciences, Social Sciences & Management.
+Each of the subject rankings is compiled using five components which are combined to produce the results for each of the subject rankings, with weightings adapted for each discipline.

 QS World University Rankings by Subject measures citations per paper, rather than citations per faculty member.
 This is due to the impracticality of reliably gathering faculty numbers broken down by discipline for each institution.
+All citations data is sourced from Elsevier Scopus.
 A minimum publication threshold is set for each subject to avoid potential anomalies stemming from small numbers of highly cited papers.
 Both the minimum publications threshold and the weighting applied to the citations indicator are adapted in order to best reflect prevalent publication and citation patterns in a given discipline.
-All citations data is sourced from the Scopus, spanning a five-year period.

 Additional information